We spoke to Desislava Daskalova of AMO GmbH about the team’s expertise and how that feeds into FreeHydroCells project work.

 Research Associate/PhD Student

-Desislava obtained her Bachelor’s degree in Photonics from Sofia University, Bulgaria, and her Master’s degree in Physics from the University of Stuttgart, Germany, with a scholarship from the Max Planck Institute for Solid State Research.
+Desislava obtained her Bachelor’s degree in Photonics from Sofia University, Bulgaria.
+She has a Master’s degree in Physics from the University of Stuttgart, Germany, with a scholarship from the Max Planck Institute for Solid State Research.
 At AMO, she is pursuing a PhD in Physics and has worked in Dr. Plachetka’s Sensor Technology group since 2019.
 She joined FreeHydroCells as a researcher to grow and investigate the TCO/TMD materials and multijunctions.

 Desislava’s full profile is available on ResearchGate.